rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Specifies the way to return the captured image to the application.</p>
+Specifies the way to return the captured image to the application.
 ####Params
 <p><strong>Default:</strong> image</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Camera.OUTPUT_FORMAT_IMAGE - String: image
-<p>The captured image is stored on the device.
-The callback associated with takePicture will contain the location of the image.</p>
+* Constant: EB.Camera.OUTPUT_FORMAT_IMAGE - String: image The captured image is stored on the device.
+The callback associated with takePicture will contain the location of the image.

-* Constant: EB.Camera.OUTPUT_FORMAT_DATAURI - String: dataUri
-<p>Image will be returned as a Data URI object, this is a base 64 encoding of the image and can be used to easily embed the image on the page or store the image in a database.</p>
+* Constant: EB.Camera.OUTPUT_FORMAT_DATAURI - String: dataUri Image will be returned as a Data URI object, this is a base 64 encoding of the image and can be used to easily embed the image on the page or store the image in a database.Platforms:
-Platforms:
 Android,WM
 ####Access